onap/vnfrqts-requirements/docs/Chapter8.rst

 of inactivity.
 The system-based inactivity timeout for the enterprise identity and access management system must also be configurable.

-R-35144 The VNF **MUST**, if not using the NCSP’s IDAM API, comply with the NCSP’s credential management policy.
+R-35144 The VNF **MUST**, if not using the NCSP's IDAM API, comply with the NCSP's credential management policy.

-R-75041 The VNF **MUST**, if not using the NCSP’s IDAM API, expire passwords at regular configurable intervals.
+R-75041 The VNF **MUST**, if not using the NCSP's IDAM API, expire passwords at regular configurable intervals.

-R-46908 The VNF **MUST**, if not using the NCSP’s IDAM API, comply with "password complexity" policy.
+R-46908 The VNF **MUST**, if not using the NCSP's IDAM API, comply with "password complexity" policy.
 When passwords are used, they shall be complex and shall at least meet the following password construction
 requirements: (1) be a minimum configurable number of characters in